Bandwidth/webrtc_mobile/android/README.md

         --username YOUR_USER_NAME \
         --password YOUR_PASSWORD \
         --permanent
-- Hangups (works on the UI but the participant isn't removed from BW WebRTC session)
 - Better ringtone on incoming calls
 - Better UI for incoming call notifications